myHandiQR myHandiQR

 Anytime

-You update the profile after every change, follow-up or review.
-The QR code stays the same, and the school always reads the latest version.
+You update the profile after every change, follow-up, or review.
+The QR code stays the same, the school always reads the latest version.

 3 months free

-No bank card to get started.
-A whole school year to try before you decide.
+No credit card to get started.
+A whole school year to try it before deciding.

 «

 myHandiQR doesn't create any content about your child.
-You're the one writing.
-The AI only steps in when someone clicks on a disability, to offer a definition suited to the reader's age and role, to read or to listen to.
+You write it.
+AI only steps in when someone clicks on a disability, to offer a definition suited to the reader's age and role, to read or listen to.

 myHandiQR commitment